LucasGenoud/modern-cv/cv.typ

 #resume-entry(
   title: "Bikers Airquality Webapp",
-  date: "February 2024 - May 2024",
+  date: "February 2024 - July 2024",
-  description: "Semester project",
+  description: "Semester and Bachelor project",
 )
 #resume-item[
   - Usage of real-time air pollution data to create itineraries with lower air pollution levels.
-  - Developed using a Svelte frontend, Node.js backend and a PostgreSQL database.
+  - Developed using a Svelte frontend, Node.js backend and a PostgreSQL database, deployed on Kubernetes.
 ]

 = Education